Dr. Carlos M. Bowman, PhD 1957

 Honorary Distinguished Alumnus Edward M. Eyring received his PhD in Physical Chemistry in 1960 and proceeded to become an NSF Postdoctoral Fellow with the University of Goettingen.
 He would then spend the next 50 years of his life as a dedicated faculty member of the University of Utah Department of Chemistry, where he contributed most recently to nanoparticle and Chemical Looping Combustion research.
 He is the recipient of several awards, including the NATO Senior Fellowship in 1977, the Willard Gardner Prize of the Utah Academy of Sciences, Arts and Letters in 1993, and the Utah Governor’s Medal for Science and Technology in 2011.
 He retired in 2016, after which the Edward M. Eyring Undergraduate Scholarship was established in his honor and in gratitude for his many years of service and contributions to chemistry.

 The Department is honored to have such great alumni and looks forward to recognizing a select few each year.
-To recommend a Distinguished Alumni please contact Heather Burkhart at 801-585-7896 or email@example.com.
+To recommend a Distinguished Alumni please contact the development team at 801-585-7896 or firstname.lastname@example.org.